aaron-grau/curic/react/projects/synthesizer/README.md

 module.exports = Note;
 ```

-This file will contain the code for your `Note` class which you will use to
-actually play tones using the `start` and `stop` functions.
-We are providing the
-code for this phase.

 Before moving on, test that you can initialize and play an instance of a `Note`
-from the console.
+from the `window`.
 Try a frequency of 800!

 #### `TONES` and `NOTE_NAMES` Constants

+In this step, let's create a constants file which will help us map notes names (e.g. `C5`, `A5`) into frequencies (i.e. tones) which we will need to create `Note`s.

 * Create a `util/tones.js` file.
 * From there export a `TONES` constant, a JavaScript object mapping note names to frequencies.
 Something like this,